2Nicolas4/2Nicolas4/README.md

 <!--
 **2Nicolas4/2Nicolas4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

--  🔭 I’m currently working on ...🔭 Actualmente esoty trabajando Actualmente soy estudiante
+-# Actualmente estoy trabajando...
+-Actualmente soy estudiante
 - 🌱 I’m currently learning ...
 Ingenieria en sistemas
 - 👯 I’m looking to collaborate on ...